Helsinki-Qubits/-Ohtu-A2022-Transpilation_methods_for_quantum_computers/README.md

 ### Implementing code:

-Group decided to work on seperate branches, and merging those with main after the code has been validated.
+Group decided to work on separate branches, and merging those with main after the code has been validated.
 In the beginning of the project, group decided there should be at least three members who has reviewed the pull request, but later decided to lower it into two.
 Also client was added to be able to see the requests as well, and be able to give comments on the code to make process go forward more easier.